Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 Your LinkedIn post got 200 likes.
 Your latest blog post got shared 50 times.
 Someone visited your pricing page three times this week.
 A prospect downloaded your whitepaper.

 All of that is intent data.
-And at most companies, it just sits there.
+At most companies, it just sits there.
 Nobody even captures or acts on it.
 The marketing team tracks impressions and the sales team does cold outreach, and the two never connect.

 What we build is an inbound-led outbound motion.
 We take your inbound engagement data and use it to power smarter outbound.